ibm-cloud-docs/cloud-pak-integration/getting-started.md

 ## Step 1.
 Assign a license
 {: step1}

-The license purchased through IBM Passport Advantage appears in the list of available entitlements  Click an entitlement block to select it.
+The license purchased through IBM Passport Advantage appears in the list of available entitlements.
+Click an entitlement block to select it.
 Click **Assign**.

 ## Step 2.
 Configure your installation environment
 {: step2}